UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Why did my TNMP delivery charge increase this month?

 Your total delivery charge fluctuates naturally based on how many kilowatt-hours of electricity your home consumed during that specific billing cycle.
-Additionally, the state utility commission updates the standard rate biannually in March and September, which occasionally triggers a slight jump in your baseline costs.
+Additionally, the state utility commission updates the standard rate biannually in March and September, which occasionally triggers a slight jump in your baseline costs to cover statewide grid improvements.

 Are TNMP delivery charges the same no matter which electric company I choose?